 My name is Fran Lavendel.
-I work as a psychotherapist with a
+I work as a somatic psychotherapist and as

-passionate interest in listening to our bodies, as well as to our
+interest in listening to our bodies, as well as to our words.

-Our bodies do, after all, hold all our stories, all our feelings,
+In our bodies, after all, live all our stories, all our feelings,

 all our experiences of a lifetime.
 It is sometimes not enough to

 speak about problems.
 Listening to our bodies, maybe letting them